HodayaHadad-Data/Hired-or-not-Machine-Learning-Project/README.md

 Several models, including AdaBoost, Logistic Regression, and k-Nearest Neighbors, were evaluated using cross-validation techniques.
 The final model was chosen based on its performance on validation data and was then applied to make predictions on a test set.
 The project's goal was to build an accurate and generalizable model to assist in candidate selection processes.

-#### :star: This project achieved an AUC of 0.98 on the test set as part of a university course.
+#### :star: This project achieved an AUC of 0.9839 on the test set as part of a university course.
+Third place in class ! :star: